ianfnelson/blog.iannelson.uk/content/posts/2014-05-08-star-of-the-week.md

 This was possible because the data access was performed through a series of helper classes that wrapped the EF context and exposed mapped models.
 While this simplified the data access for most use cases, and helped to encapsulate low-level validation, it was a hindrance for any kind of aggregation or reporting requirement.
 Essentially the problem boiled down to the _SELECT N+1_ problem on steroids, with a large portion of the object graph steadily loaded into memory.

-Wrapping isn’t always a helpful approach&#8230;
+Wrapping isn’t always a helpful approach…

 ![](https://blogstouks01.z33.web.core.windows.net/2023/08/iStock_000033567536Small.jpg)